EtherNet/IP Communication

 JUDGE

-The quality judgment results of measurement items added on the Communication Output tab in the Output Management window are returned here.
-1 indicates pass (OK), and 0 indicates fail (NG).
+Judgement results were added for measurement items on the Communication output tab in the Output Management window.
+1 indicates OK, and 0 indicates NG.

-Up to 64 judgment results can be output at one time for a single project.
+At most 64 judgement results can be output for a single project at a time.

 VALUE

-• The measurement results of the measurement items added on the Communication Output tab in the Output Management window.
+• Measurement results are added for measurement items on the Communication output tab in the Output Management window.

-Up to 64 measurement values can be output at one time for a single project.
+At most 64 measurement results can be output for a single project at a time.

 Is this page helpful?